 A Glimpse Inside the Story

-I had never been in an ambulance.
-I lay still on the narrow stretcher while the medic monitored my vitals—every movement I made mattered.
-A bag of fluid hung above me.
-The air smelled of alcohol and metal.
+I had never been in an ambulance, but that September evening I found myself in one.
+I lay still on the narrow stretcher as the medic monitored my vitals—every movement I made mattered.
+A bag of fluid hung above me and the air was thick with the smell of alcohol and metal.
 The siren swelled and my mind raced.
 I tried to contain the tears, but they inevitably ran down the sides of my face.
+Another reminder that I was not in control of my body.

 I turned my face toward the wall of the vehicle, trying not to think about what might come next.
-I was four centimeters dilated—something that isn't supposed to happen until labor.
+I was four centimeters dilated—something that isn't supposed to happen until labor, until the baby it ready to be born.
 I was twenty weeks pregnant.

-Earlier that afternoon, before the ambulance, before the panic—David and I had simply gone to a routine appointment.
+Earlier that afternoon, before the ambulance and the panic, David and I had simply gone to a routine appointment.
 The twenty-week ultrasound.
-I walked out the door carrying both joy and dread, but also silent preparedness.
+I walked out the door carrying both joy and dread, but also a silent preparedness.
 I carried a promise in my heart and mature knowledge in my mind.
-Olivia's life and death had prepared me to face anything—and if God's will involved something we didn't expect, then I was ready to receive it.
+Olivia's life and death had prepared me to face anything—and if God's will involved something we didn't expect, then I was ready to receive it differently this time.

 Still, I felt a deep assurance—almost tangible—that things would be all right.
-And they had been going really well.
-Things seemed to be on track.
-The genetic screening had come back as low risk for any the more common genetic conditions—including Trisomy 18.
+They had been going really well up to that point.
+The genetic screening had come back as low risk for any of the more common genetic conditions—including Trisomy 18.

-Seeing those results felt like clearing one more hurdle in the relay this journey had become.
+Seeing those results felt like clearing one more hurdle in the relay the journey had become.

 Eight-week ultrasound—good.